andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fandyjgao%2FzVa8Q9JqV6.png?alt=media&token=4d9f5db6-8865-4740-86f9-330c383b12f2)

-And that's it.
 This simple weekly routine has drastically improved my efficiency in completing projects and has taken the mental load of figuring what I need to do each day.

 ### Daily Planning